Request Registration Permission & Specialized Admissions

-The Shasta College Heavy Equipment Program features courses with special admissions requirements, including industry standard drug and alcohol testing.
+The Shasta College Heavy Equipment Program features courses with specialized admissions requirements, including industry standard drug and alcohol testing.
 These are requirements students must complete in order to participate in the class.
-They include, but are not limited to, providing required paperwork, attending required orientations, and submitting to drug and alcohol testing as directed by the program.
+They include, but are not limited to, providing required paperwork, completing required orientations and/or policy reviews, and submitting to drug and alcohol testing as directed by the program.
 Requirements may vary by course type.

 Drug and Alcohol Testing FAQs

 Courses involving the operation of heavy equipment and/or vehicles fall under our Student Drug and Alcohol Testing Policies.
 Students must complete additional admissions requirements in order to participate in these courses.
 If you have a Shasta College Student ID, you can complete a program intake form to request registration permission for courses requiring drug tests.
 If you do not have a Shasta College Student ID, you can complete a Request for Information.

 Our drug and alcohol testing policy ensures the safety of our students and classes, and it prepares our students to meet the expectations of their future workplace.
 Drug and alcohol testing is a standard practice in industries involving heavy machinery and truck-driving.
 By implementing pre-employment, random, reasonable suspicion, and post-accident drug and alcohol testing, our program educates students in workplace expectations involving controlled substances and ensures they are equipped to meet those standards.